Patrick Moravec avatar

 Do you use shared hosting?

-If you host your website on a shared hosting account, you may run into a problem here.
-Most shared hosting services have disabled the use of the "sudo" command.
-This would be very questionable for security reasons.
-The command ensures that you can execute commands as Super Admin (or usually also "root").
+If you host your website on a shared hosting account, you may encounter a problem here.
+Most shared hosting services have disabled the use of the “sudo” command.
+This would be very dubious for security reasons.
+The command ensures that you can execute commands as Super Admin (or usually also “root”).

 In this case, there is a workaround – you can create an alias for the WP-CLI file.